Improving deep neural network performance through sampling: Energy analysis of sampling systems

-used for p-bits (or BSN's) where rand\{-1,+1\} is a random number distributed uniformly between $-1$ and $+1$.
-The sampling energy then has three components: (1) compute $tanh(W)$, (2) generate $rand(-1,+1)$, and (3) compare the two to generate a binary output.
-Note that unlike the memory read and compute energies, the sampling energy is independent of $n$ and $b_a$ and becomes relatively unimportant for large values of $n$ or $b_a$.
+\textbf{\textit{Neuron energy}}, $\epsilon_{N}$: The neuron energy is defined as the energy needed to apply some non-linear function to an input.
+For p-bit based systems, the neuron may be implemented following the function $b = \text{sign} \big(\tanh(W)-\text{rand}_{\{-1,+1\} }\big)$ where rand$_{\{-1,+1\}} $is a random number distributed uniformly between $-1$ and $+1$.
+The p-bit based neuron energy then has three sub-components: (1) compute the activation ($\epsilon_{\text{act}}$), (2) generate $\text{rand}_{\{-1,+1\}}$ ($\epsilon_{\text{RNG}}$), and (3) compare the two to generate a binary output ($\epsilon_\text{compare}$).
+Note that unlike the memory read and compute energies, the sampling energy for p-bit based systems is independent of $n$ and becomes relatively unimportant for large values of $n$, i.e the neuron fan-in.
+In deterministic systems, there would be no RNG; for instance, in machine learning models, the neuron generally takes the form of some activation like ReLU or swiglu.
+For more complicated models, the neuron may take the form of softmax, or normalization, which we will discuss later.

+We define these components not to say that all probabilistic solutions should map to a single rigid formula, but rather to establish a framework with which to build custom energy functions for unique situations.

+Fig.\ref{fig:energy_qmc} reveals that for low-K Boltzmann machine architectures, compute energy dominates the overall system.
+This motivates replacing the compute unit in these systems, which naturally requires sampling, with real p-bit hardware like s-MTJs or zener diodes to achieve meaningful end-to-end energy efficiency improvements.
+We will show in the coming sections that DNNs are not compute dominated, but rather memory dominated.
+We will argue that in such systems, minor increases in compute are almost negligible in the end-to-end pipeline in terms of energy, but can have a profound impact on the accuracy metrics of the task.